- Silica Free News

 Fabrication Behavior

-Fabricators in reddit.com (r/Countertops) report that low-silica slabs behave similarly to traditional quartz—same diamond blades, same CNC equipment, same polishing pads.
+Fabricators on r/Countertops report that low-silica slabs behave similarly to traditional quartz—same diamond blades, same CNC equipment, same polishing pads.
 Some products show slightly higher heat sensitivity due to recycled glass content, which requires attention to feed rates.
 Blade wear is comparable.
 Dust settles faster during wet cutting, which is a job site improvement most fabricators notice immediately.

 The transition for most shops has been less disruptive than anticipated.